tannakartikey/tannakartikey.github.io/_posts/2023-04-12-how-to-enable-traefik-dashboard-with-mrsk.md

 # output: admin:$apr1$2FGO09Gu$PSZdmmJqyrXWYvidWAm6p0
 ```

 You will get the password hash in the output.
 Just copy paste the output with the username:password in the labels.
-The official Traefik docs mention that you need to escape the `$` character but you don't need if you are using MRSK but MRSK [ escapes ](https://github.com/mrsked/mrsk#using-shell-expansion){:target="_blank"} the `$` sign for these labels.
+The official Traefik docs mention that you need to escape the `$` character but you don't need if you are using Kamal but Kamal [ escapes ](https://github.com/mrsked/mrsk#using-shell-expansion){:target="_blank"} the `$` sign for these labels.

 That's it!
-Don't forget to reboot the Trafeik container with the `mrsk traefik reboot` comamnd.
+Don't forget to reboot the Trafeik container with the `kamal traefik reboot` comamnd.
 After that, the dashboard should be accessible on the http://traefik.example.com/dashboard endpoint.

 P.S.
 I would not recommend running the dashboard permanently if you are using a small single server with multple apps.
 Because that would eat up the valuable server resources.